-These resources can help you manage your student loan debt and determine which loan repayment option is best for you during residency.
+These resources can help you understand loan repayment options, determine a student loan repayment strategy, and manage your finances.
 Find additional FIRST resources, including videos, fact sheets, and articles on the Financial Aid page.

 Easing into Residency: Transition Tips